-We believe the first time buyer (FTB) market is a potential growth area in 2012.
-We will be behind the drive to open up more lending for frustrated tenants and “wannabe” homeowners - we think this is a good thing to do for the right consumers and will help to lobby in this regard.
+We are behind the drive to open up more lending for frustrated tenants and “wannabe” homeowners - we think this is a good thing to do for the right consumers and will help to lobby in this regard.

 Key benefits of Guarantor Mortgages: